 Peyronie’s Disease:

-Peyronie’s disease is a penile disorder characterized by the development of scar tissue, leading to a curvature or bend in the penis during an erection.
-This painful condition may necessitate medical intervention.
-Symptoms of Peyronie’s disease include the appearance of a lump or plaque on the penis, pain during erections, and difficulty having sex.
-Treatment for Peyronie’s disease depends on the severity of the symptoms.
-In some cases, medication or therapy may be sufficient to alleviate the symptoms.
-However, in more severe cases, surgery may be required to remove the scar tissue and straighten the penis.
+Peyronie’s disease is a chronic degeneration of the skin around the mouth, scarring the surface of the mouth, causing a wuzzard or bent penis when the male is erectioning.
+This debilitating condition might require medical attention.
+Peyronie’s symptoms include a lump or plaque on the penis, painful erections, and problems with sex.
+How Peyronie’s disease is treated depends on the extent of the symptoms.
+Sometimes, medication or treatment alone will be enough to alleviate symptoms.
+However, more severe cases might require surgery to sever the scar tissue and reshape the penis.

 Sexual Activity: